Professor Richard Barker

-Dr Richard Barker is an Associate Professor in Corrosion Science and Engineering within the Institute of Functional Surfaces at the School of Mechanical Engineering, University of Leeds.
-He currently has over 10 years of experience working in the field of corrosion, graduating with a PhD from the University of Leeds in 2013.
+Richard Barker is a Professor in Corrosion Science and Engineering within the Institute of Functional Surfaces at the School of Mechanical Engineering, University of Leeds.
+He currently has over 13 years of experience working in the field of corrosion, graduating with a PhD from the University of Leeds in 2013.

-Dr Barker's research interests lie in the areas of electrochemistry, corrosion science and corrosion engineering, particularly in the context of asset integrity in the oil and gas, carbon capture and geothermal sectors.
+Professor Barker's research interests lie in the areas of electrochemistry, corrosion science and corrosion engineering, particularly in the context of established and new energy systems and carbon abatement technologies (i.e. carbon capture, utilisation and storage).
 His expertise can be divided into the following:

-- Numerical modelling and experimental studies for erosion and corrosion prediction
+- Numerical modelling and experimental studies for erosion/corrosion prediction

 - Design of unique, custom flow cells, systems and electrochemical techniques to observe and understand corrosion phenomena

-- Development of in situ methods for simultaneous surface characterisation and electrochemical analysis in real time
+- Development of in-situ methods for simultaneous surface characterisation and electrochemical analysis in real time

 - Corrosion measurements in extreme environments (strong acids, high temperature and high pressure)

 In the Engineering sector, numerous challenges exist in relation to cost-effective operational performance and asset integrity management.
-Internal corrosion in pipelines is one of the key problems.
+Corrosion is one of the key problems which plagues this sector.